PacketAnglers/containerlab/README.md

 ## Step 7: Start ContainerLab

 Below is a simple L2LS Topology that is part of the repo you just cloned.
-After starting the lab connect to HostA and try pinging HostB.

 <p align="center">
 <img src="images/l2ls-topo.png" width="700">